 What is a package drop test?

-A package drop test is a simulation of the treatment that a package holding goods may experience during shipping and handling.
-In a controlled environment, a full package (typically, a carton with the correct item inside) will be dropped in various ways (on corners, edges, and faces, in a certain order) in order to find any weaknesses which can then be addressed.
+A package drop test is a simulation of the falls that a package holding goods may experience during shipping and handling.
+In a controlled environment, a full package (typically, a carton with the correct item/s inside) will be dropped in various ways (on corners, edges, and faces, in a certain order) in order to find any weaknesses which can then be addressed.

-By evaluating the reliability of this packaging (from overseas to a regional distribution center in export cartons and/or in a smaller shipper box for domestic sendings), importers will be assured that the goods will make it to them, or end-users, in good condition!
+By evaluating the reliability of this packaging (from overseas to a regional distribution center in export cartons and/or in a smaller shipper box for domestic sending) to withstand impacts from falls, importers will be assured that the goods will make it to them, or end-users, in good condition!

 According to the International Safe Transit Association (ISTA), the procedure will: